nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 ## About

-Many of us lead busy lives, with a neverending stream of tasks often weighing on our minds.
+Many of us lead busy lives, with neverending streams of tasks often weighing on our minds.
 We understand it all too well, and we want to lessen that burden on you.
 This is the motivation behind TaSc, our Task Scheduler with usability at its core.